Vectorizer and vector index config

 )

-Adding a new named vector to the collection definition won't trigger vectorization for existing objects.
-Only new or updated objects will receive embeddings for the newly added named vector definition.
+Adding a new vector to the collection definition won't trigger vectorization for existing objects.
+Only objects created after the vector addition will receive these new vector embeddings.

 Define multi-vector embeddings (e.g. ColBERT, ColPali)